pokt-network/node-nanny/README.md

  filter compression
  compression algo gzip
  timeout server 120s
- http-request set-header Authorization "Basic totallysecureuathorizationheader123" server  2a ethereum-use2a.pocketblockchains.com:8545 check resolve-prefer ipv4
+ server  2a ethereum-use2a.pocketblockchains.com:8545 check resolve-prefer ipv4
 ```
+_(This example is intended to be provide a general example only; exact configuration will vary based on your environment.)_

 In the example above, there is one single Ethereum node configured to run through a single load balancer, defined on the final line.

-The load balancer host and node records that correspond to this `haproxy.cfg` file would look like this:
+The load balancer host and node records that correspond to this `haproxy.cfg` file would require the foillowing values in the associated inventory records:

 #### Load Balancer Host
 | name           | location | loadBalancer | ip | fqdn                                 |